foliagecp/sdk/docs/jpgql.md

 # JSONPath Graph Query Language - JPGQL

 JPGQL is a lightweight async-parallel JSON-path like graph query language.
+Currently it is at the very initial stage of its growth.
+A lot of functional features are planned to be implemented later.

 ## Functions
   - [functions.graph.ll.api.query.jpgql.ctra](#Usage-of-JPGQL_CTRA-call-tree-result-aggregation)